Apr 27 , 2020

 When it comes to shampoo, its important to remember that it fundamentally is a detergent of sorts whose basic function is to ‘cleanse’ the scalp, to remove grease and dirt build up from the root area and keep the scalp healthy.
 As with any detergent, its important to use the right one, Or at least just not the wrong one!
 By this I mean any shampoo that could be doing more harm than good.

-SLS is a an easy to get hold of, cheap and effective ingredient however it does come with its downsides as Sulphates are so good at removing dirt and grease they don’t know when to stop and can strip the hair of its own natural oils, leaving it dry and brittle over time.
+SLS is a an easy to get hold of, cheap and effective ingredient however it does come with its downsides as Sulphates are so good at removing dirt and grease they don’t know when to stop and can strip the hair and scalp of its own natural oils, leaving hair dry and brittle and the scalp irritated over time.

 As an ingredient used it is also a nightmare for those who colour their hair, with studies showing that sulphate heavy shampoos strip out the colour/dye from hair twice as fast as it should fade naturally, therefore not only affecting your hair colour but affecting your purse too, as you need to get the colour done much more often!
 We have written an entire blog post all about 'Sulphates' you can check it out here: